 Most of us would think that planning a self-guided tour means planning everything alone and hoping for the best.
-But there are two options to planning a self-guided trip around New Zealand while sticking to your budget: planning your full itinerary yourself or using a free travel agent.
+But there are two options to planning a self-guided trip around New Zealand while sticking to your budget: planning the full itinerary yourself or using a free online travel agent.

 When to Plan a Trip Yourself?

-- You’ve been to New Zealand before and have good knowledge about the country.
+- You’ve been to New Zealand before and have good knowledge of the country.

 - You prefer spontaneous trips with no bookings – just seeing where the road takes you.

-- You’re basing yourself in one place which makes deciding on activities and accommodation easier to do yourself.
+- You’re basing yourself in one place which makes deciding on activities and accommodations easier to do yourself.

 When to Plan a Trip with a Travel Agent?

 - You haven’t been to New Zealand before.

 - You have a brief idea of what sort of experiences you want – you just need the logistics organised.